Frequently Asked Questions

 Similar to the above question--Jurassic Gymnastics is very strong on the team environment, so ideally our members are both regularly attending practices and joining in at competitions.

 Though becoming a "satellite member" is an option if you've joined the team in Boston and then move away, we do require new members to be present with the team in person for at least one full season.

 Nope!
 Our "season" year runs Sept 1 - Aug 31 and membership rates are calculated accordingly, but you are welcome to join at any time of the year.

 Can I check out a practice before I decide to join?

-Unfortunately, not at this time, due to insurance restrictions.
+Unfortunately due to insurance restrictions, everyone must have a membership before participating in a practice.
+For new members, we will comp your first practice fee to offset this.
 We hope to be able to offer a free trial class in the future.
 If you'd like to join the team and attend a practice, fill out our interest form.
 You may also be able to meet team members at open gyms in the area.